-Too Dependent on the Preacher
+Too Dependent upon the Preacher

 Today’s Reading – 2 Chronicles 21 – 24 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)